A Campus-wide Framework to Increase Students’ Academic Success

 Learning at Iowa is contributing to progress toward the University of Iowa's goals of improving undergraduate retention and persistence through graduation by helping students learn how to learn.

-The project is focused on implementing the Three Ms for Effective Learning (Mindset, Metacognition, and Memory), a method to promote equitable and inclusive learning.
+The project is focused on implementing the Three Ms for Effective Learning (Mindset, Metacognition, and Memory), a method to promote learning.
 Members of the Learning at Iowa team have employed a comprehensive strategy to spread the three Ms across campus, reaching an impressive number of students, faculty, and staff since the start of the project.

 Activities to date: